 Gimoti prescriptions, prescribers, and other metrics revenues continue to increase.
-Net product sales during the year ended December 31, 2022 were approximately \$2.5 million compared to net product sales of approximately \$1.6 million during the year ended December 31, 2021, an increase of approximately 56%.
-Excluding \$0.7 million of revenue from sales to a third party for research purposes during the year ended 2021, net product sales increased 179%.
-We began a pilot program with vitaCare Prescription Services, or vitaCare, in February 2022, and vitaCare is now the exclusive prescription intake system used for Gimoti. vitaCare is a technology and services platform owned by GoodRx that helps physicians electronically prescribe Gimoti and helps patients navigate key access and adherence barriers for brand medications.
-Specifically, vitaCare helps patients understand coverage and identify available savings opportunities, and facilitates communications between health care providers and payors.
-The platform also offers a seamless path for filling a prescription.
+Net product sales during the year ended December 31, 2023 were approximately \$5.2 million compared to net product sales of approximately \$2.5 million during the year ended December 31, 2022, an increase of approximately 107%.
+We began a pilot program with vitaCare Prescription Services, or vitaCare, in February 2022, and fully transitioned to vitaCare in July 2022 which was the exclusive prescription intake system used for Gimoti.
+As of November 2023, Gimoti pharmacy services were transitioned to ASPN Pharmacy ("ASPN").
+This transition was to improve the approval of the Out-Of-Network prescriptions that were increasing across the platform and in conjunction with a transition away from pharmacy services by vitaCare.
+Although these transitions have created some slowing in managing patients and filling prescriptions, we believe ASPN is now processing inbound prescriptions at a pace that is showing improved patient capture and conversion to reimbursed fills by insurers.
+The ASPN platform offers a seamless path for filling a prescription, helps patients understand coverage and identify available savings opportunities, and facilitates communications between providers and payors.

-There were approximately 888 new inbound prescriptions into the vitaCare reimbursement center during the quarter ended December 31, 2022, a 14% increase compared to the prior quarter.
-Under vitaCare, patients who have an opportunity to refill the product (that is, patients who have completed their current supply and have additional refills on their prescription) received a refill approximately 79% of the time as of December 31, 2022.
+There were approximately 1,429 new inbound prescriptions into the vitaCare and ASPN reimbursement centers during the quarter ended December 31, 2023, a 6.7% increase compared to the prior quarter.
+Patients who have an opportunity to refill the product (that is, patients who have completed their current supply and have additional refills on their prescription) received a refill approximately 79% of the time.
 We believe some patients choose not to refill their prescriptions due to remission of symptoms.
-Cumulatively, new prescribers increased 43% during the fourth quarter ended December 31, 2022.
+Cumulatively, new prescribers increased 7.4% during the fourth quarter ended December 31, 2023.

-The vitaCare team accesses the Medicare and Medicaid systems to facilitate product reimbursement submissions for patients seeking treatment.
-For the quarter ended December 31, 2022, these government programs made up approximately 38% of the filled prescriptions for Gimoti.
-From the commercial launch of Gimoti through December 31, 2022, the majority of patients have been between the ages of 31 and 65 years old.
+The ASPN team accesses the Medicare and Medicaid systems to facilitate product reimbursement submissions for patients seeking treatment.
+For the year ended December 31, 2023, these government programs made up approximately 33.6% of the filled prescriptions for Gimoti.
+From the commercial launch of Gimoti through December 31, 2023, the majority of patients have been between the ages of 31 and 65 years old.
 The vast majority of patients are female and were being treated by a gastroenterologist.